BeeJoseph/odin-recipes/README.md

 This project features a website that links to different recipes.

 Skills that I will have demonstrated are writing an html document, using hrefs and elements that will put text on the page and stuff.
+Also adding changes to the staging area, sending commits and writing commit messages.